hyperschedule/hyperschedule-api/README.md

 HTML page at the domain root which directs users to copy their data and migrate to the new frontend domain.

-You may see the webapp in action by visiting the following URLs:
+You may see the service in action by visiting the following URLs:

 * <https://hyperschedule.herokuapp.com/api/v2/all-courses>
 * <https://hyperschedule.herokuapp.com/>